-How to Start a Vegetable Garden for Beginners
+How to Start a Vegetable Garden in Your Backyard

-Growing a garden is such a rewarding experience.
-I want you to know the excitement of planting the seed, watching it sprout, seeing the vegetable grow and then being able to harvest the produce.
+Growing a backyard garden is such a rewarding experience.
+I want you to know the excitement of planting the seed, watching it sprout, seeing the vegetable growing, and then being able to harvest the produce.

 Choose a Garden Location